Skip to main content

 Approved NRCS Practices

 These NRCS practices are applicable to the following commodities: beef, livestock, cotton, fruits, pork, row crops, specialty crops and wool.
+Although Accelerating Appalachia recognizes the important and impactful contribution that these commodities make to our economy and food system, the BSBE program agreement with the USDA does not allow us to incentivize rice, hemp, or crustacean production.

 • 328: Conservation Crop Rotations – $75/acre